hellohaptik/docs_haptik/docs/whatsapp/sending-notifications.md

 2. Call To Action

 **Quick Reply:** <br/>
-A HSM template can have at the most 3 quick reply buttons.
+An HSM template can have at the most 3 quick reply buttons.
 Quick Reply buttons as their name implies, are buttons which when tapped-on by the user, send the title of those buttons as a message from that user. _(You can even provide a payload to override the message that gets sent back on button click.
 More on that later, in sending HSM Templates section)_

 > Known limitations:
 - At most 3 quick reply Buttons